dirac-institute/kbmod/README.md

 ## Setup

-Clone the repo and from bash use
+Clone the repo and from `bash` use

 ```
 source setup.bash
 ```

-To setup the gpu program, enter the directory `code/gpu/debug/` and use
+To setup the GPU program, enter the directory `code/gpu/debug/` and use
 ```
 source appendPath.bash
 ```